AkimoA/RedPill-2025/README.md

 Yes, this is a fork of a fork with a spoon :)
 I updated to use current XCode and Mac OS formats (macOS 15 and XCode 16.4).

-Mostly I wanted this to run on my current machine which is an M2 which suffered from the legacyScreensaver NoExitBug where the process run indefinte ans cloaks up CPU/Memory.
+Mostly I wanted this to run on my current machine which is an M2 which suffered from the legacyScreensaver NoExitBug where the process would run indefinte and cloaks up CPU/Memory.